Highlights

 Onegai!
 Samia-don

 Originally premiering April 2nd, 1985, "Onegai!
 Samia-don" stars Yoko Asagami, Kazuyo Aoki, Kiyoshi Kawakubo, Hiroshi Takemura.
-The series runs 1 season(s), and has a score of 65 (out of 100) on TMDB, which assembled reviews from 2 top people.
+The series runs 1 season(s), and has a score of 65 (out of 100) on TMDB, which collated reviews from 2 top people.

-Interested in knowing what the series is about?
+Curious to know what the TV series is about?
 Here’s the plot: "Please!
 Psammea-don is a Japanese anime that was broadcast from 2 April 1985 to 4 February 1986 with a total of 78 episodes produced.
 This anime is based on the 1902 novel Five Children and It by English author Edith Nesbit.
 The anime differs from the novel in revolving around four children rather than five.
 Three of the children are siblings while the fourth is their friend and neighbor.
 The four children encounter the Psammead who, in the anime, is depicted as being yellow with a blue hat, and more of a grumpy and lazy being than mischievous.
 In Latin America, the series was known as Samed, el duende mágico and in France and Quebec as Sablotin.
 In the Arab world, it was known as Moghamarat Samid."

 "Onegai!
 Samia-don" is currently available to stream via subscription, rental, or purchase on .